tum-pbs/pbdl-book/overview-equations.md

 Also interesting: from a math standpoint ''just'' non-linear optimization ...
 -->

-## Partial Differential Equations as Physical Models
+## Partial differential equations as physical models

 The following section will give a brief outlook for the model equations we'll be using later on in the DL examples.